fullstack-development/blockchain-wiki-en/concepts/dex/amm/readme-en.md

 ![Constant Product Market Maker](./images/amm-curve.png)

 This mathematical curve is a hyperbola.
-Looking at the graph, you can see that this approach ensures the liquidity pool is never exhausted, as the curve never intersects with the axes.
+Looking at the graph, you can see that this approach ensures the liquidity pool is never drained, as the curve never intersects with the axes.
 It guarantees that AMM pools will always have funds available.
 In the worst-case scenario, one of the tokens may reach a price that approaches infinity.

 How does it work in practice?
 It's quite simple.
 When the quantity of token X changes, the quantity of token Y needs to be adjusted to maintain a constant K.